ClaudioESSilva/claudioessilva.github.io/content/post/2024-07-09-Identify-Tables-With-Dropped-Columns.md

 coverImage: /img/2024/0415/GetDroppedColumns_coverImage.png
 metaAlignment: center
 coverMeta: out
-draft: false
 ---

 On my last article - [What happens when we drop a column on a SQL Server table?
-Where's my space?](https://www.sqlservercentral.com/articles/what-happens-when-we-drop-a-column-on-a-sql-server-table-wheres-my-space) - I have shown what happens when we drop a column from a table.
+Where's my space?](https://claudioessilva.eu/2024/05/29/What-happens-when-we-drop-a-column-on-a-SQL-Server-table-Wheres-my-space/) - I have shown what happens when we drop a column from a table.
 Today, we are going to check if we have a way to find tables with dropped columns.

 ## Why?